croxton/htmx-booster-pack/README.md

 ></ul>
 ```

+### data-reset
+When a component instance is reinitialised on history restore (the user navigates to a page using the browser’s back/forward buttons), the `innerHTML` is automatically reset to its original state, so that your script always has the same markup to work with when it mounts.
+However, this may not be the desired behaviour when you are appending to the original markup (for example, adding new rows to a table) - in which case you can disable this feature with `data-reset="false"`.

 ### data-version
-A versioning string or hash to append to your script for cache-busting.
+A versioning string or hash that will be appended to your script, for cache-busting.

-### hx-history-preserve
-Use this attribute if your component alters the `innerHTML` of elements it is mounted on, and you want to restore the initial markup state of the element when the component is reinitialised.

 ## Component classes